AI

 4

-Privacy and data-security fears
+Privacy and data-security fears:

 A strong thread of concern centers on uploading sensitive records to X/Grok, with repeated HIPAA questions and distrust of Elon’s platform handling personal health data.